Build your top-notch Joomla development team in the Philippines. Gain access to the best architects, programmers, engineers, and consultants.

 After asking the introductory questions to get to know a candidate’s background, previous work experiences, and their work ethics, it is highly recommended that you also conduct technical tests to assess what your applicant can do.
 Remember that you shouldn’t hire Joomla developers who only know the concepts, you must hire someone who applies them and uses them in his/her work.

-With that being said, below you will find sample technical questions you can ask your Joomla developer applicant:
+With that being said, below you will find sample technical questions you can ask applicants for your Joomla development project:

 Q: What are Joomla modules?